-The research on which this article is based was funded by a grant from the National Science Foundation (award number 1328245).
+The research for this article was funded by the National Science Foundation (award number 1328245).
 We thank Craig Hadley for his support of this research.
-We benefited from comments on earlier versions of the paper from Dan Mains, Selam Shifferaw, Kay Gilliland Stevenson, David Turton, and three anonymous reviewers.
+We benefited from comments on earlier versions of the article from Elliot Fratkin, Kenny Maes, Dan Mains, Selam Shifferaw, Kay Gilliland Stevenson, David Turton, and three anonymous reviewers.
 We are most grateful for the contributions of friends and colleagues in Ethiopia; we regret that, for their own safety, they must remain unnamed.